Minerals Separation, Ltd. v. Hyde: Background

-Minerals Separation, Limited obtained U.S. Patent No. 835,120, issued on November 6, 1906, to Henry Livingston Sulman, Hugh Fitzalis Kirkpatrick-Picard and John Ballot.
+U.S. Patent No. 835,120, issued on November 6, 1906, was granted to Henry Livingston Sulman, Hugh Fitzalis Kirkpatrick-Picard and John Ballot.
+The assignee of the patent was Minerals Separation, Limited.
 As stated in the specification of the patent, the claimed discovery related "to improvements in the process for the concentration of ores, the object being to separate metalliferous matter from gangue by means of oils, fatty acids, or other substances which have a preferential affinity for such metalliferous matter over gangue."